-EMCC is a centre of excellence in couple and family-focused work, as well as a thought and practice leader in the fields of counselling and mediation.
-We promote cutting-edge research, research-based practice, and worldclass training programmes for Singapore and the region, inviting the social service community to enhance their skills and networks at these platforms.
+EMCC is a centre of excellence in couple work as well as a practice leader in the fields of counselling and mediation.
+We promote research-based practice and world class training programmes for Singapore and the region, inviting the social service community to enhance their skills and networks at these platforms.

 Combining the knowledge and wisdom of nearly forty years of studies and clinical practice, Gottman Method Couples Therapy helps couples break through barriers to achieve greater understanding, connection and intimacy in their relationships.
 These clinical training workshops will equip professionals working with married couples to use the Gottman Method of Couple Therapy in their practice.